moorelanguage/lenape-word-game/daily-changelog.md

 This changelog summarizes changes I've made.
 I'm writing this by hand.

 ## 2026-08-18
-adding more words. removing logo. false alarm about a bug regarding light/dark mode.
+- Added more words.
+- Removed the unused logo.
+- Investigated a suspected light/dark mode bug; determined it was a false alarm.
+- Fixed an issue preventing the updated code from being deployed to the GitHub Pages site.

 ## 2026-08-03
 edited README.